GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Changeling.md

 **Disturbing**: You gain a 1d4 bonus to counterspell checks made against another creature casting a spell, but creatures gain a 1d4 bonus to counterspells checks made against spells you are casting.

-**Hone Form**: The Changeling is capable of semi-permaanent changes to its muscular, skeletal, and nervous systems.
+**Hone Form**: The Changeling is capable of semi-permanent changes to its muscular, skeletal, and nervous systems.
 Anytime the changeling performs a long or full rest, it can choose one of its attibutes.
 It is increased by 3.
 Next time the changeling performs such a rest, it must choose again (and my choose the same attribute).
 AN attribute is not increased by more than 3 this way.

 **Form Shift**: A changeling is capable of changing its form into that of a number of species.
 It may transform into a member of a playable species which has a head and four limbs.
 This requires an amount of time equal to 120 minutes divided by the changeling's level.
 You must transform into a creature of the same size category.
 The changeling must concentrate on maintaing the form.
 Once concentration is dropped, the changeling will begin to change into its natural form.
 Such a chage takes 1 minute.
 While transforming, a changeling is prone.
 If it would already be prone, it is also vulnerable.
-It does not gain any features of that form, although its movement speeds and natural attacks are replaced by that species' movement speeds.
+It does not gain any features of that form, although its movement speeds and natural attacks are replaced by that species' such features.

 **Vocalism**: A changeling can imitate the sound of another sapient creature's voice.
 Any creature which hears it must make a [Prcp] save with a DV equal to the changeling's [Fort] + its level or believe the intended creature is making the intended sound.
 The changeling must be familiar with a creature and its speech pattern to convincingly sound like a specific creature.